 Various relevant topics and programs will be introduced during the coffee hour that will engage us in our Christian faith and responsibility outside of the church and to build a strong parish community.
 This group meets during coffee hour after the 9:00am service.
 Recent topics have included Welcoming our Neighbors and Keeping a Holy Lent.
 Topics are announced in our Sunday bulletins and weekly emails.

 Lent and Advent – the seasons of preparation for Easter and Christmas – are special times for reflection and study on Sunday mornings or weekday evenings.
-Seasonal offerings have recently included Max Lucida’s “Because of Bethlehem” Advent program, and Lenten series on The Spirituality of Money, and The Way of the Cross.
-Follow our Events page to learn more about upcoming seasonal programs.
+Seasonal offerings have recently included Max Lucida’s “Because of Bethlehem” Advent program, and Lenten series on The Spirituality of Money, and The Way of the Cross, and Joining Jesus on His Mission.
+Follow our weekly announcements to learn more about our seasonal programs.